ljdnielsen/pigeon_conservation/docs/notes/sample_origins.md

 This document details the process and findings related to the origins of the biological samples used in our bioinformatic analysis.
 It includes details on the extraction of source qualifiers from GenBank files of MtDNA samples, observations from the data, and contextual historical information relevant to the samples.

 ## Extraction of Source Qualifiers from MtDNA GenBank Files
-We utilized the script '__extract_qualifers.py__' to extract relevant sample information from each GenBank file.
+We utilized the script ['extract_qualifers.py'](../../src/preprocessing/extract_qualifiers.py) to extract relevant sample information from each GenBank file.
 The targeted data included 'organism', 'country', 'collection_date', 'collected_by', and 'specimen_voucher'.
-The extraction was executed with the following command:
+The extraction was executed with the following command and saved to ['sample_origins.csv'](../../data/metadata/sample_origins.csv):

 ~~~bash
 python3 src/preprocessing/extract_qualifiers.py --directory data/raw --annotations organism --qualifiers country collection_date collected_by specimen_voucher > data/metadata/sample_origins.csv